anarinsk/lostineconomics-v2-1/_posts/2021-08-31-Testing-Katex.md

 ## Purpose

 This post serves only to show the problem of Katex in fastpages.
-If the problem is solved, this post disppaers.
+If the problem is solved, this post will be deleted.

 ## Setting